jared1106/TronNetCore/README.md

 # TronNetCore
-TronNet is a SDK that includes libraries for working with TRON, TronNet makes it easy to build TRON applications with .net.
+TronNetCore is a SDK that includes libraries for working with TRON, TronNetCore makes it easy to build TRON applications with .net.

 ## Get Started
 ### NuGet